Child Welfare and Foster Care Statistics

 • Safety and risky behaviors, such as youth residing in juvenile detention facilities, and teens abusing alcohol or using cigarettes, marijuana and other drugs

-• Mental and physical health problems, such as young adults feeling depressed or hopeless, and health conditions (e.g., obesity, asthma and special health care needs)
+• Mental and physical health, such as young adults feeling depressed or hopeless, and health conditions (e.g., obesity, asthma and special health care needs)

-• Academic achievement and related issues, for example, test scores, household internet services, school discipline, students missing school, students not completing high school, teens neither working nor in school, and much more
+• Academic achievement and related issues; for example, test scores, household internet access, school discipline, students missing school, students not completing high school, teens neither working nor in school and much more

-• Youth and young adult well-being, overall, spanning 60+ measures of employment, poverty, education, health, and family and community issues
+• Youth and young adult well-being, which spans 60 measures in areas like employment, poverty, education, health, and family and community issues

 Learn More About Child Welfare in the United States